ArnavS1102/KnowGen-RAG/README.md

 # KnowGen-RAG: A Hybrid Retrieval-Augmented Generation Framework

-We propose **KnowGen-RAG**, a hybrid Retrieval-Augmented Generation (RAG) framework designed to process highly technical documents by integrating knowledge graphs—comprising entities and relationships—with Large Language Model (LLM)-based natural language generation.
+**KnowGen-RAG**, a hybrid Retrieval-Augmented Generation (RAG) framework designed to process highly technical documents by integrating knowledge graphs—comprising entities and relationships—with Large Language Model (LLM)-based natural language generation.
 This innovative approach enables more effective comprehension and contextualization of complex information.

 ## Key Features of KnowGen-RAG